All Collections

 Updated over a week ago

 When you set up your clients in Jointly, you have to provide their contact information including their name and email address.
-When you do this, Jointly will automatically create an account for your client unless they already have one.
+When you do this, Jointly will automatically create an account for your client.

 But what happens when you have two clients that share the same email address or a single person, like a Power of Attorney, representing two clients?
 This is where email aliases come into play.